Heroku Postgres Follower Databases

 The dashboard shows the status of the follower database and updates when the provisioning is complete.

-Followers do not need to be tied to the same application.
+Followers don’t need to be tied to the same application.
 With sharable add-ons, the databases can be on two separate applications.
-The steps are the same as those outlined for creating a follower on the same application with a few slight differences.
+The steps are the same as the steps outlined for creating a follower on the same application with a few slight differences.

 First, use heroku pg:info